 The CorfuNet network is intended to provide its target groups with broadband access to Internet.
 Nevertheless, its purpose is also to deliver a set of advanced wireless services for three target groups: a) tourists; b) business visitors; and c) citizens.
 The application design and implementation process is going to be conducted in two stages.
 At the first stage, a basic set of applications including provision of tourist and local information will be provided.
 At the second stage, we plan to provide a set of value-added services for all the above target groups.
 Such services are planned for a later stage as they require for a reliable network infrastructure to be successfully implemented and a critical mass of users to be already connected to the network.
-As illustrated in Table 1, the CorfuNet services have been identified under the concern of creating value for the all the three target groups (tourists, business visitors and citizens) and developing synergies with local content and service providers.
+As illustrated in Table 1, the CorfuNet services have been defined to create value for three target groups (tourists, business visitors, citizens) and encourage synergies with local content and service providers.